tlorans/defi-gmx-v2/foundry/exercises/gm_liquidity.md

 Create an order to deposit liquidity into `GM_TOKEN_BTC_WBTC_USDC`.
 Return the order key.

-Optionally calculate `minMarketToken` by calcuting it based on the price of the market token (`getMarketTokenPriceUsd`).
+Optionally calculate `minMarketToken` based on the price of the market token (`getMarketTokenPriceUsd`).

 Market tokens have 18 decimals.